m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 ## Solvers

-I've built three solvers so far: Impulses with Projected Gauss-Seidel, Iterated Impulses, and Extended Position-Based Dynamics.
+I've built three solvers so far: Impulses with Projected Gauss-Seidel, Sequential Impulses, and Extended Position-Based Dynamics.
 Let's take a look at the theory and source material of each.

 ### Impulses with Projected Gauss-Seidel